-People with developmental disabilities are capable of leading full and productive lives, and Volunteers of America’s programs for this population reflect this belief.
-Whether helping a client (or consumer) learn to navigate public transportation, succeed at a job, or keep their apartment clean, the goal for all the individuals we serve in these programs, is to help them reach their full potential to live safely, and as independently as they can, integrated into their communities.
+People diagnosed with a developmental disability are capable of leading full and productive lives, and Volunteers of America’s programs for this population reflect this belief.
+Whether assisting an individuals to learn to navigate through their community, obtain employment, or maximizing their skills and abilities, the goal for all the individuals we serve in these programs, is to help them reach their full potential to live safely, and as independently as they can, integrated into their communities.

 - The Residential Services Program on Staten Island provides men and women with a developmental disability a safe, comfortable, and nurturing home environment.
 The program offers attractive homes and apartments designed to meet the needs of the people we serve.
 Some individuals have staff support 24 hours a day, seven days a week, while others require far less intensive supervision, but all have service plans and supportive services that reflect their individual independent-living, personal, vocational and recreational goals.
 Our caring and compassionate staff provide support and assistance and are dedicatedto ensuring individuals lead a safe, healthy and satisfying life.
 For information, please call (718) 448-4730.

 - Alletta House in Northern New Jersey serves residents with developmental disabilities in a small, residential community setting.
 It is a 24-hour supervised group home serving four men with a developmental disability and a persistent mental illness.
 With an overall focus on wellness, residents are assisted by staff every day to develop life skills, pursue their goals and interests, and engage in community-based activities.
 This program is accredited by CARF.
 For information, please call (732) 827-2444.